getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/cordova.md

 <access origin="sentry.io" />
 ```

-Keep in mind that if you use an on-premise installation, adjust this domain accordingly.
+Keep in mind that if you use an on-premises installation, adjust this domain accordingly.

 ## iOS Specifics